SrinjoyeeDey/Portfolio/README.md

 - 🌐 *HTML & JavaScript* for interactivity
 - 💡 Various modern web development techniques

-I also plan to *deploy it live, so anyone can explore it online!
-This project has taught me a lot about combining **creativity with technology*, and I am really proud of how it turned out.

 <img width="908" height="732" alt="image" src="https://github.com/user-attachments/assets/92b65bde-3ea9-44ba-8419-c1e1a084de2b" />

 ---